IlliaPonomarov/tech-task/README.md

   - To cache we can save pre-signed URL and metadata of the file uploaded to MinIO.<br/>
   - We can use a caching mechanism like Redis to store the pre-signed URLs and metadata in memory for faster access.<br/>

+#### How can we determine the pre-signed URL was expired or not, and how can we update our cache ?
+- We can use the expiration time of the pre-signed URL to determine if the URL has expired.
+- When a user requests to upload/download a file, we can check the expiration time of the pre-signed URL in the cache.
+- If the pre-signed URL has expired, we can remove the URL from the cache and generate a new pre-signed URL for the user.
+- We can periodically check the expiration time of the pre-signed URLs in the cache and update the cache with new pre-signed URLs as needed.

 ## Minio file LifeCycle Configuration
 - We can use Minio's file life cycle configuration to automatically delete files after a certain period of time.
 This feature can help manage storage costs and ensure data privacy by removing outdated or unused files from the storage system.<br/>